Aximilius/Endersteel/README.md

-# Endersteel v0.0.4.1
+# Endersteel v1.0.0.0
 By: Aximilius

 My first foray into Minecraft modding, Endersteel is a vanilla-adjacent mod that adds an End-based endgame material to the game.

 # Instructions
-Download the "endersteel-1.19.4-0.0.4.1.jar" file and add it to your mods folder
+Download the "endersteel-1.19.4-1.0.0.0.jar" file and add it to your mods folder

+Endersteel Deposits can be found throughout the end in extremely rare veins of 1-3 deposits.
+Endersteel Deposits will drop 1 raw endersteel, which you can combine with a netherite block in a smithing table to get a Galvanized Endersteel Ingot.
+Use this in a smithing table to upgrade your netherite armor, weapons, and tools into even stronger variants.

 # Changelog
+v1.0.0.0
+- Added Galvanized Endersteel Armor
+- Added Endersteel Nugget
+  - Ensured all items had properly working recipes

 v0.0.4.1
 - Fixed an issue with the Endersteel Deposit loot table
   - Fortune no longer works on Endersteel Deposits